-In addition, Visual Basic 6 is Event-driven because we need to write code in order to perform some tasks in response to certain events.
-The events usually comprises but not limited to the user's inputs.
-Some of the events are load, click, double click, drag and drop, pressing the keys and more.
+In addition, Visual Basic 6 is Event-driven because we need to write code that performs some tasks in response to certain events.
+The events usually comprise but not limited to the user's inputs.
+Some of the events are load, click, double click, drag, and drop, pressing the keys and more.
 We will learn more about events in later lessons.
-Therefore, a VB6 Program is made up of many subprograms, each has its own program code, and each can be executed independently and at the same time each can be linked together in one way or another.
+Besides that, a VB6 Program is made up of many subprograms or modules, each has its own program code, and each can be executed independently; they can also be linked together in one way or another.

-With VB 6, you can create any program depending on your objective.
-For example, if you are a college or university lecturer, you can create educational programs to teach business, mathematics, science, economics, engineering, computer science, accountancy , financial management, information system and more to make teaching more effective and interesting.
-For example, you can create mathematical programs such as Geometric Progression, Quadratic Equation Solver, Simultaneous Equation Solver ,Prime Number, Factors Finder, Quadratic Function Graph Plotter and so on.
-For science teacher, you can create simulation programs such as Projectile, Simple Harmonic Motion, Star War etc. If you are in business, you can also create business programs such as inventory management system , Amortization Calculator , investments calculator, point-of-sale system, payroll system, accounting program and more to help manage your business and increase productivity.
-For those of you who like games , you can create those programs such as slot machine, reversi, tic tac toe and more.
-Besides, you can create multimedia programs such as Smart Audio Player, Multimedia Player and so on.
+In VB 6, you can create any program depending on your objective.
+For math teachers, you can create mathematical programs such as Geometric Progression, Quadratic Equation Solver, Simultaneous Equation Solver ,Prime Number, Factors Finder, Quadratic Function Graph Plotter and so on.
+For science teachers, you can create simulation programs such as Projectile, Simple Harmonic Motion, Star War etc. If you are in business, you can also create business applications such as inventory management system , Amortization Calculator , investments calculator, point-of-sale system, payroll system, accounting program and more to help manage your business and increase productivity.
+For those of you who like games , you can create programs such as slot machine, reversi, tic tac toe and more.
+Besides, you can create multimedia programs such as Smart Audio Player, Multimedia Player and more.
 Indeed, there is no limit to what program you can create !
-There are many such programs in this tutorial, so you must spend more time on the tutorial in order to learn how to create those programs.
+We offer many sample codes in our tutorial.

-Before you can program in VB 6, you need to install Visual Basic 6 compiler in your computer.
-You can purchase a copy of Microsoft Visual Basic 6.0 Learning Edition or Microsoft Visual Basic Professional 6.0 with Plus Pack from Amazon.com, both are vb6 compilers.
+Before you can write programs in VB 6, you need to install Visual Basic 6 compiler on your computer.
+You can purchase a copy of Microsoft Visual Basic 6.0 Learning Edition or Microsoft Visual Basic Professional Edition from Amazon.com, both are vb6 compilers.
+Besides, you can also buy it from ebay at Microsoft Visual Basic 6.0 6 Professional PRO MSDN Library Manual Service Pack.
 If you have already installed Microsoft Office in your PC or laptop, you can also use the built-in Visual Basic Application in Excel to start creating Visual Basic programs without having to spend extra cash to buy the VB6 compiler.

-After installing vb6 compiler, the icon with appear on your desktop or in your programs menu.
+After installing the vb6 compiler, the icon will appear on your desktop or in your programs menu.
 Click on the icon to launch the VB6 compiler.
 On start up, Visual Basic 6.0 will display the following dialog box as shown in Figure 1.1.